 One last tip: Achieving financial freedom is just as much (if not more) about what you’re not doing, buying, and thinking as it is about what you are doing, buying, and thinking.

-Money can be intimidating and overwhelming to everyone at times — particularly when trying to make large, long-term shifts to your financial habits.
+Money can be intimidating and overwhelming to everyone, particularly when making significant, long-term shifts toward healthy financial habits.
 But staying true to Smarter and Harder form, I encourage you to always start with Less.
 Look for what is there that doesn’t need to be, what is taking up space or holding you back that needn’t, and think about what to subtract.
 Make the space you need to succeed, and then decide what makes the most sense to add in.

 The world of money is a noisy, messy space.
-Sift through the noise for the simple, universal rules that have always held true, and clutch onto those as your guiding compass.
-In no time at all, you will find yourself steadily cruising toward a relationship with money that is simpler, more peaceful, more abundant than ever, and deeply, fundamentally freeing.
-If you’re ready to commit to something that is simple but sometimes hard to do, then you have everything it takes to achieve lifelong financial freedom that no one can take away from you.
+Sift through the noise for the simple, universal rules that always remain.
+Clutch onto those principles as your guiding compass.
+In no time, you will find yourself steadily cruising toward a relationship with money that is simpler, more peaceful, more abundant than ever, and deeply, fundamentally freeing.
+If you’re ready to commit to something simple but sometimes hard to do, then you have everything it takes to achieve lifelong financial freedom that no one can take away from you.